svewap/rx_shariff/Documentation/Changelog/Index.rst

 Version 10.0.1
 --------------

-* Fix Fluid template to work in TYPO3 6.2 as well
+* Fixed Fluid template to work in TYPO3 6.2 as well

 Version 10.0.0